 Pharmacy services are available with prescriptions from a Health Services provider.
 If you are on a regular medication (such as birth control), make an appointment and bring in either a current prescription or a current Pap report to begin utilizing ESU pharmacy services.

 You may call in refill requests at 620-341-5867.

 We have a small formulary of medications most commonly needed by college students and a small selection of over-the-counter items.

-If you do not wish to purchase your medication at Student Health Services (want to use your prescription insurance) the nurse practitioner will give you a written prescription that can be filled at any retail pharmacy.
+If you do not wish to purchase your medication at Student Health Services (want to use your prescription insurance) the nurse practitioner will electronically send your prescription to a retail pharmacy of your choice.